We may have an answer here on this page! If not, please get it touch and we will find an answer for you.

 Does it cost to become a foster carer?

-Most assessment costs are covered by Bradford Fostering Service, but if you have two or more dogs, or a dog on the dog of caution list, you will have to pay for their assessment.
+Most assessment costs are covered by Bradford Fostering Service, but if you have two or more dogs, or a dog on the "dog of caution" list or a pet we are worried about, you will have to pay for their assessment.

-If your home needs remedial work to make it safe as a foster home, you will have to pay for these works yourself.
+If your home needs remedial work, for example a new fuse box fitting or fixing fencing in the garden, to make it safe as a foster home, you will have to pay for these works yourself.

 I don’t drive.
 Can I foster?